Shubhamkunwar10/ERC721A/README.md

-# This repo contains the smart contract in solidity to deal with the TDR in Kanpur.
+# This repo contains the smart contract in solidity to provide Unique Ownership of Land In the form of NFT's.

 ## Heirarchy of the contracts
 smart contracts are immutable, and hence du diligence has to be observed while writing them.
 There are two truth however,